hellerve/blog/posts/Building_a_small_language_with_cj.md

 #### Part I: Resolving calls

 The first thing we need to do is to resolve function calls first so we can jump between things later.
-After parsing, we insert a call to a function named `resolve_calls()` that looks like this:
+After parsing, we call a function named `resolve_calls()` that looks like this:

 ```
 static int find_function(function *fns, int count, const char *name) {